wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/3-enable-data-security.md

 ### FSLogix profile containers with Azure Files

 Azure Files supports Server Message Block (SMB) identity-based authentication using  on-premises Active Directory Domain Services (AD DS) with Azure Active Directory Domain Services (Azure AD DS).
-Azure file shares leverages Kerberos protocol for authenticating with either on-premises AD DS or Azure AD DS.
+Azure file applies Kerberos protocol for authenticating with either on-premises AD DS or Azure AD DS.
 Enabling identity-based access for your Azure file shares allows you to replace existing on-premises file servers with Azure file shares while maintaining  your existing directory service.

-The file shares will be hosted in a Azure virtual machine residing on the virtual network of your Windows Virtual Desktop host pool.
-The virtual machine that is the file share needs to be joined to the Domain of the AD on the virtual network.
-Once domain joined the virtual machine can act as a FSLogix profile container share for a host pool.
+The file shares will be hosted in an Azure virtual machine residing on the virtual network of your Windows Virtual Desktop host pool.
+The virtual machine that is the file share is joined to the Domain of the AD on the virtual network.
+Once domain joined, the virtual machine can act as a FSLogix profile container share for a host pool.
 We strongly recommend using Azure Files instead of file shares.

 ### Secure your Windows Virtual Desktop data with Azure Disk Encryption